Aleksei Fedorov-Davydov: Biography

 From 1934 to 1944 he taught at the Moscow State Textile University and from 1935 he was a professor.
 Also from 1934 to 1937 he worked as the head of the research sector of Gerasimov Institute of Cinematography, and in 1943-1944 he was a professor at VGIK.

 From 4, Fedorov-Davydov continued teaching at Moscow State University, where from 1948 he became the head of the Department of the History of Russian Art.
 In 1950, largely due to the efforts of Fedorov-Davydov, the art department was transferred from the philological department to the history department of Moscow State University.
-F4om 1960, the department, became known as the Department of the History of Russian and Soviet Art.
+From 1960, the department, became known as the Department of the History of Russian and Soviet Art.

-From 1948 to 1956, Alexei Fedorov-Davydov was also the head of a department at the Academy of Social Sciences under the Central Committee of the CPSU.
+From 1948 to 1956, Alexei Fedorov-Davydov was also the head of the art theory and art history department at the Academy of Social Sciences under the Central Committee of the CPSU.
 He was a member of the Communist Party from 1946.

 Alexei Fedorov-Davydov was buried at the Vvedenskoye Cemetery.

-His German Fedorov-Davydov was a Soviet archeologist and also a professor at the Moscow State University.
+His son German Fedorov-Davydov was a Soviet archeologist and also a professor at the Moscow State University.